-- situations that result in the unavailability of potable drinking water for an extended period of time or - evidence of a high incidence of water transmissible diseases - evidence of presence of Regulated Contaminants in Drinking Water - G. Affordability following priority points will be awarded based on Median Household Income Levels (MHIL).
+- situations that result in the unavailability of potable drinking water for an extended period of time or - evidence of a high incidence of water transmissible diseases - evidence of presence of Regulated Contaminants in Drinking Water

+G. Affordability

+For those systems described or identified Systems as disadvantaged systems the following priority points will be awarded based on Median Household Income Levels (MHIL).
 Median Household Income Levels (MHIL) will be used to assign points for affordability.